Available 24X7 Call For Free Consultation (281) 587-1111

 Does a Ticket Mean the Other Person is Responsible?

-Just because the other party receives a citation or a “ticket” is not binding upon the other insurance company regarding accepting liability or what a jury may determine.
+Just because the other party receives a citation or a “ticket” does not bind the other insurance company regarding liability or what a jury may determine.

-Most traffic tickets are dismissed when fought, and evidence that the ticket was issued, barring conviction, probably will not be admissible in a Texas civil trial for personal injury damages.
+Most traffic tickets are dismissed when contested, and evidence that the ticket was issued, barring a conviction, is likely to be inadmissible in a Texas civil trial for personal injury damages.

 If I’m Partly at Fault, Can I Still Collect Damages in Texas?